What is a Bad Credit Score for Business Loans?

 Can I get a small business loan with Bad Credit?

-Getting a business loan with bad credit is possible, but it’s important to have realistic expectations going into the process.
+Obtaining a business loan with bad credit is possible, but it’s crucial to have realistic expectations when entering the process.
 A low credit score means getting a loan is more challenging and expensive.
-Many lenders that lend to poor credit business owners still have a cutoff range.
+Many lenders that lend to business owners with poor credit still have a cutoff range.
 Most won’t consider lending to borrowers with scores below the 450-550 range.

-You also might not be able to get a loan in the technical sense.
-Merchant cash advances and invoice factoring are more accessible because they’re not loans; they are business-to-business transactions with the purchase of receivables.
-Funders approve low-credit borrowers for these funding arrangements because the repayment comes from the business’s sales.
+You may also not be eligible for a loan in the technical sense.
+Merchant cash advances and invoice factoring are more accessible because they’re not loans; they’re business-to-business transactions involving the purchase of receivables.
+Funders approve low-credit borrowers for these funding arrangements because repayment is secured through the business’s sales.

 What credit score is needed for SBA loans?